scrapy/scrapy/docs/intro/tutorial.rst

 =================

-Items are placeholders for extracted data, they're represented by a simple Python class: :class:`scrapy.item.ScrapedItem`, or any subclass of it.
+Items are placeholders for extracted data, they're represented by a simple Python class: :class:`scrapy.item.Item`, or any subclass of it.

 In simple projects you won't need to worry about defining Items, because the ``startproject`` command has defined one for you in the ``items.py`` file, let's